Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "...Think I was more worried then…" Julian protested, a little feebly.
 She smiled and pressed a hot tea into his hands.

-"I’m guessing...something to do with Vemik?"
+"I’m guessing... something to do with Vemik?"

 "Yeah."
 Julian sipped the tea.
 He wasn’t normally a tea guy.
 Still, it did smell good.
 "Some troubling news.
-Or...well, maybe not news, but like, a *possibility…"*
+Or... well, maybe not news, but like, a *possibility…"*

 "Slow down.
 Deep breath.
 Get your thoughts in order. *Then* tell me."

 Julian nodded, sipped the tea again, nodded again.
 She was right.
 In fact, he felt a little more clear-headed already.
-"Right, right...So, uh, there’s some, uh, ‘chatter’ around Vemik.
+"Right, right...
+So, uh, there’s some, uh, ‘chatter’ around Vemik.
 I can’t really say much more, but they don’t know much more anyway."

-"So...bad guys have noticed there’s a bright red naked gorilla wandering New York…"
+"So... bad guys have noticed there’s a bright red naked gorilla wandering New York…"

 "Don’t make fun."